Shard-Labs/starknet-devnet/README.md

 ## Contract debugging

 If your contract is using `print` in cairo hints (it was compiled with the `--disable-hint-validation` flag), Devnet will output those lines together with its regular server output.
+Read more about hints [here](https://www.cairo-lang.org/docs/how_cairo_works/hints.html).
 To filter out just your debugging print lines, redirect stderr to /dev/null when starting Devnet:

 ```
 starknet-devnet 2> /dev/null